GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

 **Storage**

+To access data on the NCI's filesystem, you need to list all NCI projects containing data you wish to access.
+Most importantly, this includes the ``v10`` NCI project that contains files required to set up Datacube.

 Type `gdata/v10` into the :guilabel:`Storage` box, then use the dropdown to select other projects containing data you wish to access.
 See :ref:`nci_data_access`.

 .. figure:: /_files/nci/are_highlight_v10_storage_setting.png

 **DEA Environment**

+DEA provides a pre-packaged NCI environment containing all important Python packages required to run a Datacube analysis.
+To use this environment, we need to specify it when we launch a JupyterLab or Virtual Desktop session.

 Scroll down and expand :guilabel:`Advanced options...`.